ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ###### Restriction

-A comman cannot be placed at the end of a number, to the right of a decimal point, or at the very beginning of a number.
+A comma cannot be placed at the end of a number, to the right of a decimal point, or at the very beginning of a number.

 ###### Example